Fran-bot0/pipeline_project/README.md

 * urllib

 # To make the code work...
-You will need to atleast edit the user in the paths used in the python scripts and the pipe_script.sh, which can be found in the scripts folder.
+You will need to at least edit the user in the paths used in the python scripts and the pipe_script.sh, which can be found in the scripts folder.

 Inside the software folder there is a script whcih has the commands to install the software needed to run the pipeline.
-However, for some softwares, some intermediate steps are necessary:
+However, for some softwares, intermediate steps are necessary:
 * For the installation of Trimmomatic to be successful, after cloning the repo, you'll need to edit the build.xml file and change the source and target values from 1.5 to 1.8 or above.
 After this, the ant command will work.
 * After installing the sratoolkit, to be able to use it, you'll need to create or select a folder to be used as cache.
 The command needed to perform this action is in software_installation.sh.